 Tips for taking on the Road To Hana

-Fill up the tank in Pa’ia because the next gas station is in Hana.
-Sorry, but there is no other gas stations along this drive to fill up at so make sure you fill up when you can.
+- Fill up the tank in Pa’ia because the next gas station is in Hana.
+Sorry, but there are no other gas stations along this drive to fill up at so make sure you fill up when you can.

 There are many different options for taking a tour but in our opinion the best Road to Hana tour is offered by Valley Isla Excursions, the only tour company that has permits to access the famed backside of Haleakala.
 The tour operates as a small group and stops at all the famous places along the route.